sha-k-anand/fabric-stockmarket-publicdataset/README.md

+1. Create a new workspace
-1. Create a lakehouse
+2. Create a new lakehouse
-2. Shortcut the data from ADLS Gen2 using SAS keys
+3. Shortcut the data from ADLS Gen2 using SAS keys
-3. Upload the spark notebook
+4. Upload the spark notebook
-4. Run the spark notebook
+5. Run the spark notebook
-5. Create a semantic model and set relationship between tables
+6. Create a semantic model and set relationship between tables
-5. Create reports using direct lake mode
+7. Create reports using direct lake mode

 ## Step 1.
 Create  Lakehouse